-Dr. Swamy confirmed he had sent a letter to Prime Minister of India, Dr. Manmohan Singh on 15th April and that he has now received a letter back from the prime minister stating that Dr. Swamy’s accuses are a premature thing and does not find any bases therefore to proceed ahead against Ms. Gandhi.
-Dr. Swamy stated that since three months are over from his letter being sent, he would move to the Supreme Court in the same way he done against former telecom minister A. Raja, who is behind bars now.
+Dr. Swamy confirmed he had sent a letter to Prime Minister of India, Dr. Manmohan Singh on 15th April and that he has now received a letter back from the prime minister stating that Dr. Swamy’s accuses are a premature thing and does not find any bases, therefore, to proceed ahead against Ms. Gandhi.
+Dr. Swamy stated that since three months are over from his letter being sent, he would move to the Supreme Court in the same way he has done against former telecom minister A. Raja, who is behind bars now.

 Dr. Swamy had made several allegations against Sonia Gandhi, including the claim that 60% of the 2G scam loot went to her two sisters.